sgrade/plan-manager/README.md

 ## Terminology

-The following terms from agile project management are assumed as a reference to represent pieces of work:
+The following terms from agile project management are used as a reference to represent pieces of work:
 - subtask
 - task
 - user story